 Instructions

-- In a large mixing bowl, add the dry ingredients: oat flour, whole wheat flour, yeast, sugar, salt, and mix with a whisk until all of the ingredients are evenly distributed.
+- In a large mixing bowl, add the dry ingredients: oat flour, whole wheat flour, yeast, sugar, and salt, and mix with a whisk until evenly distributed.

 - When ready, add the lukewarm water and olive oil.
-Remember, mix and fold with a nonstick spatula (do not use your hands, this dough is too sticky!).
-This will help void adding additional flour and water.
+Remember to mix and fold with a nonstick spatula (do not use your hands; this dough is too sticky!).
+This will help prevent adding additional flour and water.
 Knead for two minutes.

-- Cover the dough with a kitchen towel or plastic wrap for 45 minutes and no longer than an hour.
+- Cover the dough with a kitchen towel or plastic wrap for 45 minutes to an hour.
 The dough will not double in size.
-The goal is to relax the dough.
+The goal is to relax it.

 - Transfer the dough to a nonstick surface.
-Do not add flour to the surface.
-Shape the dough into somewhat of an oval and cut it into 6 pieces.
-Each piece should fit inside a ⅓ measure cup.
-Now let's roll out the dough into tortilla wrap-like shapes.
+Don't add flour to the surface.
+Shape the dough into an oval and cut it into six pieces.
+Each piece should fit inside a ⅓ measuring cup.
+Now, let's roll out the dough into tortilla-wrap-like shapes.

-- Place the ball of dough onto a piece of parchment paper large enough to where you can roll out a nice circle size wrap.
+- Place a dough ball onto a piece of parchment paper large enough to where you can roll out a nice circle size wrap.
 Try your best to make a nice circle.
 If unable to, you still tried and still deserve a pat on the back.
 Now let's cook each one.

 - Put a nonstick pan over low heat.
 Do not add oil.
 Lay the rolled dough on the bottom of the pan.
-As I mentioned a few times, cover the pan with a lid and cook, as I mentioned a few times, on low for 1-2 minutes.
+As I mentioned a few times, cover the pan with a lid and cook on low for 1-2 minutes.
 Flip and continue to cook with the lid on for another minute or so.
 If you have dark blisters, you know the heat is too high.

 - Finally, transfer each one to a bowl and wrap them with a cloth towel.
 This will help keep them moist and soft without the excess condensation that might make them soggy.